Free Walking Tour Berlin

 The Enduring Legacy

-To this day, remnants of the Berlin Wall stand as a reminder of the struggles, sacrifices, and triumphs that accompanied its fall.
-The East Side Gallery, a section of the original wall covered with colorful murals, stands as a powerful testimony to humanity’s resilience in the face of adversity.
+Remnants of the Berlin Wall itself stands to this day as a reminder of both the struggle, the sacrifice and the triumph that marked its fall.
+Resting as a powerful instrument to the human will to survive from adversity is The East Side Gallery, a part of the original wall covered with multiple colorful murals as a testimony to humanity.

 Conclusion